Dive Bomber (1941) - full transcript

 the physiological principle involved.

-Well.
-Come out of the test tube.
-Men.
+Well, come out of the test tube, men.

-- Fifty cadets are waiting for examination.
+Fifty cadets are waiting

-Well.
-Back to earth again.
+Well, back to earth again.

 Now you know how Einstein feels when